Find synonyms Find exact match

 Development of BOS may be reduced or delayed among lung recipients taking everolimus for maintenance immunosuppression.
 Sirolimus and everolimus are contraindicated within the first 90 days after lung transplant due to problems with dehiscence of the bronchial anastomosis.
 The use of mTOR inhibitors for maintenance immunosuppression and the dosing and adverse effects of these agents in lung recipients are discussed separately.
 (See "Maintenance immunosuppression following lung transplantation", section on 'mTOR inhibitors'.)

 ●Several reports of single center experiences with extracorporeal psoralen photopheresis (ECP) in the setting of BOS suggest that it reduces the rate of decline in lung function [91-93,117].
 In extracorporeal photopheresis, peripheral blood lymphocytes are collected via apheresis, treated with 8-methoxypsoralen followed by exposure to a source of ultraviolet A light, and reinfused.
 This process is thought to act by inducing lymphocyte apoptosis and induction of T regulatory (Treg) cells.
 Among 51 patients with BOS treated with ECP (two successive days every two weeks for three months and then every four weeks), the FEV1 improved or stabilized in 61 percent .
 Those who responded to ECP had better survival and a lower rate of retransplantation than nonresponders.
-(See "Treatment of chronic graft-versus-host disease", section on 'Psoralen ultraviolet irradiation'.)
+(See "Treatment of chronic graft-versus-host disease".)

 ●Total lymphoid irradiation has been assessed in small observational studies in which the rate of decline in lung function was generally slower after irradiation than before [94,95].
 However, in one study, 10 of 37 patients were unable to complete the therapy due to progressive BOS or bone marrow suppression .